Boxofbiscuits97/HD2-Modding-Wiki/docs/dev/armor modding/armor-replacement.md

 ![Patch1](/images/armor-modding/patch1.png)

     Hit New Patch to have a fresh patch
-    In your Blend scene, have all body parts you are replacing, including the invisible body parts Select all body parts with A
+    Have all body parts you are replacing, including the invisible body parts Select all body parts with A
     Right Click > Save Units
     Wait for SDK to process